-- 1. Simultaneously press the ESTABLISH CONNECTION button in the web-based interface the main and the subordinate device (or two subordinate devices, if one of them has previously been connected to the mesh network). - Do not press the button on more than two devices simultaneously. - 2.
-The WLAN 2.4G and WLAN 5G LEDs of DIR-842 should start blinking white.
-Wait for about 4 minutes for the subordinate device to receive all mesh network settings and webbased interface password from the main device. - 3.
+1. Simultaneously press the ESTABLISH CONNECTION button in the web-based interface the main and the subordinate device (or two subordinate devices, if one of them has previously been connected to the mesh network).

+Do not press the button on more than two devices simultaneously.

+- 2. The WLAN LED of the band selected from the Backhaul band drop-down list should start blinking white slowly.
+Wait for about 4 minutes for the subordinate device to receive all mesh network settings and web-based interface password from the main device. - 3.
 Make sure the connection is successful.
 To do this, in the web-based interface of the main device, on the Wi-Fi / EasyMesh page, in the Network topology section, check the information on the connected devices.